 Overview of Hoya Rebecca

-Known for their waxy leaves and star-shaped blossoms, these plants will dominate your home decor with their sweet fragrance and royal appearance.
+Hoya Rebecca is known for its waxy leaves and star-shaped blossoms; these plants will dominate your home decor with their sweet fragrance.

 Here is a table highlighting the basic information about Hoya Rebecca.